e10v/tea-tasting/README.md

 ### A/B test definition

 The `tt.Experiment` class defines the A/B test.
-The first argument, `metrics`, is a dictionary of metric names as keys and metric definitions as values.
+The first parameter, `metrics`, is a dictionary of metric names as keys and metric definitions as values.

 Also you can specify a custom variant column name using the `variant` parameter (the default value is `"variant"`):